The Mark of the Assassin

 The Mark of the Assassin is a 1998 spy fiction novel by Daniel Silva.

 Synopsis

-When a terrorist bomb blows Flight 002 out of the sky off the east coast, there is only one chilling clue.
+When a terrorist bomb blows a plane out of the sky off the east coast, there is only one chilling clue.
 A body found near the crash site bears the deadly calling card of an elusive, lethal assassin - three bullets to the face.
 Michael Osbourne of the CIA knows the markings.
 Personally.